Sparky1492/Oh-My-Stars/README.md

 ## Dart

 - [StudenServicesApp](https://github.com/KalleHallden/StudenServicesApp) -
-- [ounotes](https://github.com/AbdulMalikDev/ounotes) - An Application built for students to access Notes , Question Papers , Syllabus and Resources for all Subjects of O.U (Osmania University)  📘👨‍🎓
+- [ounotes](https://github.com/AbdulMalikDev/ounotes) - An Application built for students to access Notes , Question Papers , Syllabus and Resources for all Subjects of O.U (Osmania University) using Flutter  📘👨‍🎓

 ## Eagle